-If your loved one has dementia, deciding when they can no longer drive is a difficult decision.
-They may react in different ways:
+If your loved one has dementia, deciding when they can no longer drive may be difficult.
+They may react in different ways.

 People with signs of dementia should have regular driving tests.
 Even if they pass a driving test, they should be retested in 6 months.

-If your loved one resists you getting involved in their driving, get help from their health care provider, lawyer, or other family members.
+If your loved one does not want you getting involved in their driving, get help from their health care provider, lawyer, or other family members.

-Even before you see driving problems in someone with dementia, look for these signs that they may be at risk for driving badly:
+Even before you see driving problems in someone with dementia, look for signs that the person may be at risk of unsafe driving, such as:

-Signs that driving may be getting more dangerous are:
+Signs that driving may be getting more dangerous include:

 Caregivers should try to lessen the person's need to drive without making them feel isolated.
 Have someone deliver groceries, meals, or prescriptions to their home.
 Find a barber or hairdresser who will make home visits.
 Arrange for family and friends to visit and take them out for a few hours at a time.

 As danger to others or to your loved one increases, you may need to prevent to them from being able to use the car.
-Some ways to do this are:
+Ways to do this include:

 Iverson DJ, Gronseth GS, Reger MA, Classen S, Dubinsky RM, Rizzo M. Practice parameter update: evaluation and management of driving risk in dementia.
 Neurology.
 2010;74:1316-1324.